 Economic relations between Estonia and Japan are good and progressing stably.
 Additional new opportunities have appeared by virtue of the EU and Japan’s Economic Partnership Agreement (EPA), which entered into force on 1 February 2019.

 Thanks to the Estonian government’s successful co-operation with Japanese car manufacturer Mitsubishi, a unique project will come to life from 2011-2013.
 A network of electric car charging stations than covers the entire country (250 stations in total) will be established and 509 Mitsubishi MieV electric cars will arrive in Estonia, which are to be used by municipal social workers.
-In addition, the Estonian government will start a support programme that will make it cheaper for people to buy electric cars.
+In addition, the Estonian government will start a support program that will make it cheaper for people to buy electric cars.

-Trade between Estonia and Japan in 2007 – 2013 (in millions of EUR)
+Trade between Estonia and Japan in 2007 – 2020 (not including services; in millions of EUR)

 In 2020, the majority of export to Japan was wood and wood products, machines and other industrial products.
 Imports were mostly cars and motorcycles, machinery and mechanical appliances, metal and metal products.

 According to Bank of Estonia’s data as of December 31, 2020, direct investments from Japan to Estonia totaled to 149.6 million euros during the year.
 The main sectors were wholesale and retail business, as well as real estate, financial and insurance-related institutions.